PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 * The connection to the northern forest was lost - and the northern forest itself has been removed, inspite of its dominant role in all map concepts, pre-alpha models and the novel, where the Abandoned Mine has always been imagined close to a forest; and an early forest exploration (of course a less dangerous one for the start of the game, which makes sense due to how highly frequented it is) would have served the gothic atmosphere well.
 * The player could not see the colony from the cliff, as it was initially planned and described in the Comic and the Novel; although a similar sceneric view was offered later on the bridge, the original view from the cliff itself, from where even lights from the Psi Camp should have been seen, was lost.
 * The later implemented cliff at the exchange place was also very low in comparison to the originally imagined cliff, which was meant to be higher and induce more fear of the fall; another aspect connected to that which also has been lost and which follows from the inability to overlook the colony from the cliff, was that the cliff was meant to hover menacingly over the valley like a memorial to remember everyone of their brutal conviction.
-* The iconic ropeway that has always been planned by Mike and was implemented well in v0.7, has been removed in the release version; and while the ropeway may have been a more believable solution for the exchange place than the lift by Ralf, the idea of the lift was thereby also discarded.
+* The ropeway that has always been planned by Mike and was implemented well in v0.7, has been removed in the release version; and while the ropeway may have been a more believable solution for the exchange place than the lift by Ralf, the idea of the lift was thereby also discarded.
 * This also affected the design of the Abandoned Mine, which was discarded in the form that Ralf had imagined it.